Duration: 2 years

 • An interest in researching a personally chosen topic related to Pakistan or the Urdu-speaking world, analysing films and reading literature in Urdu is highly advisable.

 Where can this lead me?

-This course may be taken as a self-contained AS level (one year) or a full A level (two years) leading to a University degree as a main course of study or as an additional component in combination with other disciplines.
+This two-year linear course can lead to a University degree as a main course of study or as an additional component in combined degrees.
 Languages are highly versatile and complement most subjects.

-Entry Requirements C – Urdu (or native speaker)
+Entry Requirements B – Urdu (or native speaker)